-Pipeline Construction means to lay the pipes to serve their intended purposes.
+Pipeline Construction means laying the pipes to serve their intended purposes.
 There are two kinds of pipelines: Liquid and Gaseous.
 The construction of both pipelines is similar.
-Construction of large scale cross country pipeline involves a multitude of activities.
+The construction of large-scale cross-country pipelines involves a multitude of activities.

 Pipeline Construction Steps

 The construction of pipelines is a multi-step process.
 Many months prior to the actual pipeline construction phase, planning and surveys are conducted.
 Pipeline Construction steps can broadly be classified into the following three categories:

 - Pipeline Construction activities and

 Pipeline pre-construction activities shall include the following:

 - Permits and Clearance